| | IV. The Korban Olah

 been consumed.
 She was not healed, but she was restored.
 She was immediately in a

+state where, following the specified process, she could be restored.
 On the day that a metzorah is being restored, first an asham, then

 a chatat, then, an olah lamb is offered.
 The asham shows that